hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 - Confirm the spec contains `{{...}}` tokens (for example `{{streak|0}}`).
 - Run a Shortcut action (Set/Increment) and verify the key matches (keys are lowercased and whitespace-normalised).
 - If a widget instance is configured to a specific saved design, ensure that design is the one using the variable tokens.

+### Import not behaving as expected
+- Imports always create new designs (new IDs).
+If you expected an overwrite, delete the old design manually.
+- If an imported design used embedded images but the widget shows “no image”, open the design, re-save it once, then refresh widgets.

 ### AI shows “Unavailable”
 - The app still works (deterministic fallbacks).